micytao/smolvlm-demo/README.md

 #### Container Architecture
 The container includes:
-- **llama.cpp server**: Serves the SmolVLM model on port 8080
+- **llama.cpp server**: Serves the SmolVLM model with CUDA acceleration on port 8080 with OpenAI-compatible API
-- **Nginx web server**: Serves the modern HTML frontend on port 80 and proxies API calls
+- **Nginx web server**: Serves the modern HTML frontend on port 8000 (mapped to external port via service) and proxies API calls
-- **Supervisor**: Manages both services automatically
 - **Modern UI**: Features dark/light mode, responsive design, and smart endpoint detection
+- **Security**: Runs as non-root user for enhanced security in OpenShift environments

 #### Container Management